 In Central Nursing Home, 17.95% of Patients use Anti-Psychotic Medication

 This tells you the percent of long-term stay residents taking antipsychotic drugs.
 While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these medications are being used appropriately.
 In limited cases, increased usage of these drugs may indicate that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety medications.
-Antianxiety drugs are prescribed to residents experiencing depression and anxiety.
+This datapoint measures the percent of long-term stay patients which are given antianxiety drugs.
+These drugs are prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term patients exhibiting symptoms of depression.
+This datapoint measures the percent of long-term stay residents showing symptoms of depression.